Hackerdude374/BloggingApp-CRUD/README.md

 # blogging-application-using-CRUD

 welcome to the blogging application using CRUD.
+This repository contains the source code for a Blogging Platform built using the PERN stack.
+The platform allows users to register, create posts, edit posts, add comments, and perform various CRUD (Create, Read, Update, Delete) operations on posts and comments.

 ## Setup
 in a new vsCode project, type in the terminal: